pneuvial/c3co/README.md

 ## Model

-This package, which implements a constraint dictionary learning problem to recover subclones across several patients with SNP data.
-The c3co model is designed to identify regions of copy number variation (CNV) in multi-sample SNPs data.
-In particular, it takes advantage of similarities shared among samples while maintaining the ability to identify any potential heterogeneity by using parental copy number signals.
-The model is decribed in the figure below.
+This package implements a constraint dictionary learning algotrithm to recover subclones across several DNA copy number profiles.
+The c3co model is decribed in the figure below.
 Two heterogeneous tumor samples (green and yellow circles) are composed of a collection of normal cells (gray discs) and two cancer subclones (red triangles and blue squares).
 One of the cancer subclones is present in both tumor samples.

 ![](vignettes/img/features.png)
 ![](vignettes/img/features2.png)